platformio/platformio-core/docs/plus/unit-testing.rst

 with own |PIOUTF|, builds special firmware for a target device and upload it.
-After uploading, PlatformIO connects to embedded device (board) using :ref:`projectconf_test_port` , starts test, collects results and shows test results on the local host machine.
+After uploading, PlatformIO connects to embedded device (board) using :ref:`projectconf_test_port` , starts test, collects results and shows test results on the host machine.

 Currently, |PIOUTE| supports these embedded frameworks: